Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly advises to 'Call this FIRST when you have many tools available and want to see the option set (not just one answer),' providing clear guidance on when to use.
-It also includes 'Use when you need to browse, search, look up, or discover what tools exist for,' though it lacks explicit when-not-to-use scenarios.
+The description explicitly advises 'Call this FIRST when you have many tools available and want to see the option set (not just one answer).'
+It also provides usage scenarios like 'browse, search, look up, or discover what tools exist,' though it lacks explicit when-not-to-use guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.